Student-Keval2627/smart-attendance-system/README.md

 The script will:

-- Create admin if it does not exist
+- Create an administrator account when none exists
-- Update admin password if the account already exists
+- Update the administrator password when the account already exists

 ---

-## 6. Start SmartAttend
+## 6. Run SmartAttend

 ```powershell
 python app.py
 ```

-Teacher Login:
+Teacher application:

 ```text
 http://127.0.0.1:5000/
 ```

-Admin Login:
+Admin login:

 ```text
 http://127.0.0.1:5000/admin/login